Nadolina/WGS_Kastner_lab/README.md

 ```
 sbatch --mem=[] --cpus-per-task=[] --gres=lscratch:[] --time=days-hours:minutes:seconds alignment_cleanup.sh [arguments]

-  -l pass the path to the directory containing the bam; allows user to loop through a text file containing locations (like a batch)
+  -l location of sample working directory
   -b merged bam alignment
+  -o path to the original BAM
   -r start script after markduplicates spark, no input just pass the flag; ie./ if your previous run fails but generated the *markdups_sort.bam correctly (OPTIONAL)
   -h help
 ```
-The -l here works in the same way as in module 1, where you have to loop through the textfile.
+Like with module 1, you can loop through a batch file or just run per usual with one bam or location.

 </details>